tendermint/tendermint/docs/rfc/rfc-004-e2e-framework.rst

 Background
 ----------

-During the 0.35 release cycle, the E2E tests were both a source of great value, helping to identify a number of bugs before release.
+During the 0.35 release cycle, the E2E tests were a source of great value, helping to identify a number of bugs before release.
 At the same time, the tests were not consistently passing during this time, thereby reducing their value, and forcing the core development team to allocate time and energy